magiai/bracats/README.md

 1. Fork this repository.
 2. Install application locally.
+3. Don't worry about older browsers.
+Your solution should support newest Firefox and Chrome.
+4. [*Optional*] For bonus points, do worry about other browsers.
+Set up webpack (or any bundler of your choice) with transpilation to ES5.
+You can also add some modern CSS extension, e.g. Sass (_Note: we already have babel config for jest._)
-3. Implement Bracats validation in `check` method placed in `public/js/check.js` file.
+5. Implement Bracats validation in `check` method placed in `public/js/check.js` file.
-4. Apply frontend changes so the application looks like on mockups.
+6. Apply frontend changes so the application looks like on mockups.
 PSD file with the whole design can be found in `docs/project.psd`.
 Apply your own proposal for focus and hover effects style.
-5. Don't worry about older browsers.
-Your solution should support newest Firefox and Chrome.
-6. Write unit tests to get more points.
+7. Write unit tests to get more points.
 Two of them are already in `tests/check.test.js` file.
-7. Make your code SOLID to get even more points.
+8. Make your code SOLID to get even more points.
-8. (Optional) For bonus points, set up webpack (or any bundler of your choice) with transpilation to ES5, so the code can work in older browsers.
-Note: we already have babel config for jest.
 9. When you're done, create a Pull Request with your changes.

 Installation and running the application